sarbbottam/react-accessible-typeahead/README.md

 Refer [example directory](example) for a concrete example.

-The example components are also part of the distribution please access them like so:
+The example components are also part of the distribution, please access them like so:

 ```js
 import Input from '/path/to/node_modules/react-accessible-typeahead/build/example/component/input.js';